COGS108/Overview/COGS108-Syllabus.md

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
 2. If you don't know people in the class or don't have people you want to work with, no problem.
 Piazza has a feature where you can look for group mates - check for that post and look through there to find group mates
+3. There will be time to find groups in discussion section during week 1.
-3. If you are struggling to find a group, there will be a form to fill out during week 2 for those interested in finding a group.
+3. If you are struggling to find a group by week 2, there will be a form to fill out.
 If you sign up for help finding a group, you will be assigned to a group.
 We will do our best to form groups among individuals with similar schedules and interests.
-Groups will be assigned by the middle of week
+Groups will be assigned by the middle of week 3.

 For students who choose Option 1, groups will be submitted via Google Form by the Friday of week 3 (see Course Schedule).
 One form will be submitted per group.
 This will be required of all groups who choose Option 1 (even those we help form), as you will be required to include your GitHub username in this submission.